RAHULRNAIR2000/Java-Learnings/README.md

     The Spring container is responsible for the lifecycle of the bean, such as initialization, dependencies injection, and destruction

+    1.A Stream is a sequence of elements that can be processed one at a time.
+    2.It allows you to perform operations like filtering, mapping, and reducing on data in a pipeline-like manner.
+    3.Streams are not data structures; they work on existing data collections like lists or arrays.

+   How to Use Streams
+   Using Streams involves three steps:

+   Create a Stream (source).
+   Apply intermediate operations (like filtering or mapping).
+   Apply a terminal operation (like collecting or forEach).

 # Projects Built

      1. Employee Management System